Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

   * 300 events in phase II and 600 events in phase III,
   * truncation values of a = 0 and b = 0.75.

-Verify that the function calculates an optimal sample size of 86, an expected utility of 337 and an optimal threshold value of 0.19 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 86 [TODO: sample size of phase II or total?], an expected utility of 337 and an optimal threshold value of 0.19 as suggested by Stella Erdmann [2].

 ### 01.11 (shows that req.
 01.01, 01.05 and 01.15 are met): {-}
 Use the function `optimal_normal()`.
 Supply the same input values as in test case 01.10 to the function except for the following changes and additions: Set the parameter “fixed” to be TRUE.
 Set the weight for the prior distribution to be NULL, the number of events to be NULL and NULL and the truncation values to be a = NULL and b = NULL.
-Verify that the function calculates an optimal sample size of 78, an expected utility of 944 and an optimal threshold value of 0.12 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 78 [TODO: sample size of phase II or total?], an expected utility of 944 and an optimal threshold value of 0.12 as suggested by Stella Erdmann [2].
 Furthermore, verify that the probability of a successful program is given by 0.83, which is the sum of the probabilities of a small (0.51), medium (0.30) or large (0.02) treatment effect.

 ### 01.12 (shows that req.
 01.08 is met): {-}
 Use the `function optimal_tte`.
 Supply the same input values as in test case 01.02 to the function except for the following change: Set the number of cores for parallel computing to 1.
 Verify that the computation time will increase compared to the setting in 01.02.